nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 5.1.2.
 Remove items from inventory: `delete_inventory`

 Previously in the [Add Inventory Records](#511-add-items-to-inventory-create_inventory) section, we have created a new inventory record, and its accompanying finance record.
-Now, let's try to delete from NUStorage using `delete_inventory`.
+Now, let's try to delete the records from NUStorage using `delete_inventory`.

 If you are reading this section without having read the previous section, please ensure that your NUStorage application has at least one inventory record stored.
 If you are unclear on how to do so, refer to the [Add Inventory Records](#511-add-items-to-inventory-create_inventory) section.